Bregman Stochastic Proximal Point Algorithm with Variance Reduction: Experiments

 At each iteration, we solved the proximal subproblem

-using a gradient descent subroutine, since no closed-form solution is available in general.
+using a gradient descent subroutine, since no closed-form solution is available in general, except when $A$ is diagonal.
 As this subroutine is employed in both algorithms under comparison, the evaluation remains equitable.
 Strictly speaking, this procedure corresponds to an approximate minimization of the proximal mapping, and hence the implementation is closer to an inexact variant of the algorithms.
 A formal treatment of inexactness lies beyond the scope of this work.
 Nevertheless, this approximation does not affect our empirical findings, which still clearly demonstrate the advantage of variance reduction.
 These findings encourage future extensions of the theoretical analysis toward inexact variants.

 For the first experiment, we used a uniformly generated matrix.
 We set $n=500, d = 100$.
-We couldn't choose the sequence \((G_k)_{k \in \N}\), as the existence of a gain function for the kernel is unknown.
-Following previous work \citep{pmlr-v139-dragomir21a} and their numerical experiments, we therefore assume \((G_k)_{k \in \N}\) is constant, which can possibly go beyond our theoretical analysis.
+We couldn't choose the sequence \((G_k)_{k \in \N}\), as the gain function for the kernel is unknown exactly.
+Following previous work \citep{pmlr-v139-dragomir21a} and their numerical experiments, we therefore assume \((G_k)_{k \in \N}\) is constant.
 To account for this uncertainty and also the fact that $L$ is quite conservative, we consider several values for the stepsize in our experiments.
-Here, we present the results for two values; see Figure~\ref{fig:tomo}.
-For the complete range of stepsizes, see Appendix~\ref{app:figures}, where all additional experimental results are provided.
+Here, we present the results for two values; see Figure~\myref{fig:tomo}.
+For the complete range of stepsizes, see Appendix~\myref{app:figures}, where all additional experimental results are provided.
 As expected, the results show that with vanishing stepsize (green curve), SPPA is slower that BSAPA (blue curve), and even plateaus quite early.
 With constant stepsize (orange curve), SPPA has the same rate as BSAPA (interpolation).
 However, while the stepsizes increase we observe that SPPA is less stable than BSAPA.
 More stability can be added to SPPA by using average iterates $(\bbar{\bx})_{k \in \N}$.
-However this instability of SPPA, in the interpolation case, is vastly due to the approximate proximal mapping.
-Indeed when the $A$ is diagonal, a closed form exists for the proximal mapping and the experiments don't exhibit this instability for SPPA; see Figure~\ref{fig:tomodiag}.
+This instability of SPPA, in the interpolation case, is vastly due to the approximate proximal mapping.
+Indeed when $A$ is diagonal, a closed form exists for the proximal mapping and the experiments don't exhibit this instability for SPPA; see Figure~\myref{fig:tomodiag}.
 Nevertheless, the experiments shows the advantage and stability of variance reduction, even in the interpolation case, when the proximal mapping can only be approximated.

 To cover the non-interpolation case, we did some experiments on tomographic reconstruction problem, where $A$ is a discrete Radon transform, that projects the image $\bxs$ in $n$ different angles $(\theta_1, \ldots, \theta_n)$, with $n = 90$.
 The optimization problem is